awe-struck/Housing_Data/Occupied_versus_Unoccupied_Units/README.md

 ## Introduction

 The purpose of this project is to test the hypothesis of whether there is a difference in in Market Value of Housing units for occupied vs non-occupied units?
-Furthermore, I will see if there is a pattern in these differences over the period 2005 through 2013?
+Furthermore, I will see if there is a pattern in these differences over the period 2005 through 2013?.
+Details of the project can be found in the [excel file.](https://github.com/awe-struck/Housing_Data/blob/main/Occupied_versus_Unoccupied_Units/Market%20Value%20of%20Occupied%20vs%20Not-Occupied%20Units.xlsx)

 ![image](https://user-images.githubusercontent.com/115379520/202359938-85903106-e42a-44d9-8f94-7bacc9d9640d.png)